With PopcornFX v2, we ship a set of basic templates, which we call the PopcornFX core template library.

 Even though we try to avoid these when possible, sometimes we need to change the way some templates work, for the greater good 🙂

-When we do this, the editor knows about it and is able to patch your effects so they still work with the new changes, so you shouldn’t have to worry about anything.
+When we do this, the editor knows about it and is able to patch your effects so they still work with the new changes.
+You shouldn’t have to worry about anything.

-Your project will appear as needing upgrades, and if you choose to upgrade, it will open with the new editor version, the editor will silently update the corelib files, and patch your effects so they produce the same results with the new corelib changes.
+Your project will appear as needing upgrades.
+If you choose to upgrade, it will open with the new editor version.
+The editor will silently update the corelib files.
+It will patch your effects so they produce the same results with the new corelib changes.

-This robust upgrade system is what allows us to keep moving forward without having to support hard to use legacy stuff during years, but also stay in sync with the user feedbacks and the advances of the tech behind PopcornFX, and keep the corelib fresh and efficient.
+This robust upgrade system is what allows us to keep moving forward without having to support hard to use legacy stuff during years.
+It also allows to stay in sync with the user feedbacks and the advances of the tech behind PopcornFX, and keep the corelib fresh and efficient.